Skip to main content

 Amelia Kinsinger

 Women are wildly underrepresented in tech roles.
-In Q3 of last year, only about 23% of developers identified as female and only 14% of tech leaders were women that year.
+In Q3 of last year, only about 23% of developers identified as female and only 14% of tech leaders were women in 2023.
 Women only account for 18% of new computer science degrees as of 2024, according to BLS data.

 Strategic AI upskilling might be a way for employers to build an equitable workforce in the AI-enabled economy, especially for women—a group underrepresented in tech for decades.
 The trick, according to one L&D leader, is to build out a learning program that equips workers with all of the skills needed to successfully deliver on AI projects and products, not just engineering and math skills.